 Following the success of Meadows to Meaders in 2017, we've continued to engage with the community of Southmead with a regular session for adults in the Greenway Centre working towards a community production, and a project with Orchard School and Badocks Wood primary.
 This stage of the project is being delivered in partnership with Southmead Development Trust, and Local Learning has been supported by Bristol City Council.

 Have you ever wanted to take the stage?
 Have you a story to tell?
 Burning to tell that joke?
 Now's your chance?

 Our annual showcase bringing over 300 Bristolians to perform on our stage is back!
 We're throwing open our Theatre to our extraordinary community, to you, inviting you to share your own creative work in a celebration of Bristol's creative heart – the stage is yours!

 Previous showcases have featured a variety of performers from all parts of Bristol including choirs, circus performers, actors, writers, spoken words artists, comedians, dancers and much more.

 Open Stage 2019 will take place on Bank Holiday Mon 27 May in the week of the theatre’s 253rd birthday (30 May 1766).
 Applications are now closed.

 Spark Theatre Makers

-Following on from our partnership work with Firebird Theatre Company, we are now delivering a series of theatre workshops for disabled and learning disabled young adults from October 2018-May 2019.
+We are delivering a series of theatre workshops for disabled and learning disabled young adults from October 2019-May 2020.
 This project is in partnership with Bristol City College.

 Spark Theatre Makers will explore many aspects of performing such as Acting techniques, devising, improvisation, physical performance, voice, character work and visual theatre.